 - Salaries and benefits associated with staff engaged in grant and program administration - Administrative services contracted to outside parties, including maintenance activities, general legal, accounting and auditing services.
-Maintenance activities include routine, necessary, and minor measures to keep up office space equipment and fixtures, and/or preventative measures to keep the building and its property functioning properly. - Office supplies and equipment - Mileage costs associated with assisting clients with DRF (e.g., transporting clients, meeting clients at home to conduct intakes, home repair inspections, etc.).
+Maintenance activities include routine, necessary, and minor measures to keep up office space equipment and fixtures, and/or preventative measures to keep the building and its property functioning properly. - Other costs for goods and services required for administration of the program, insurance, utilities, office supplies, and rental and maintenance (but not purchase) of office space. - Eligible benefits and taxes include;